rstdm/babelfish/README.md

 ## Where do you find what?

 - `.gitlab-ci.yaml`: The deployment pipeline composed of `prepare`, `build` and `deployment` stages.
-- `deploy/`: K8s manifest files that deploy an nginx server and a self-hosted Hello World Flask App.
+- `deploy/`: K8s manifest files that deploy an out-of-the-box nginx server and a containerized Hello World Flask App.
 - `hello/`: A simple Hello World Python App (Flask-based).
 Take this as a base camp for own projects.

 ## Deploy